-Employee: Any employee who is entitled to accrue sick leave or vacation leave and for whom Green River College has maintained leave records.
+Employee Any faculty, administrative/exempt staff or permanent classified staff employee who is entitled to accrue sick leave or vacation leave and for whom Green River College has maintained leave records.

 Employee's relative: Limited to the employee's spouse, child, stepchild, grandchild, parent or grandparent.